 We entered into an agreement with Mr. Nuti on July 29, 2005 when he became our President and Chief Executive Officer.
 This agreement, which was amended on July 26, 2006 and December 18, 2008, describes (among other things) his initial base salary, bonus opportunity and equity award, as well as benefit plan participation.
-The agreement also provides that in the event his employment terminates for any reason, Mr. Nuti is subject to an eighteen-month non-competition and non-solicitation provision, plus a confidentiality provision.
-The terms of the arrangement, which were determined through negotiation, provide that in the event we terminate his employment (other than for cause) or if he voluntarily terminates employment for good reason, he would receive the severancerelated payments and benefits listed below.
+The agreement also provides that in the event his employment terminates for any reason, Mr. Nuti is subject to an non-competition eighteen-month and nonsolicitation provision, plus a confidentiality provision.
+The terms of the arrangement, which were determined through negotiation, provide that in the event we terminate his employment (other than for cause) or if he voluntarily terminates employment for good reason, he would receive the severance-related payments and benefits listed below.
 These amounts are conditioned upon Mr. Nuti signing a release of claims against us and compliance with the restrictive covenants described above: